By: Jayme Miller, CCIM

 Tenant Improvement Allowance– If the Landlord is offering an allowance, it’s important that both sides are clear on how and when that is paid out.
 Does the Tenant pay the contractors and Landlord reimburses them upon receipts of lien waivers?
 Does Landlord pay the contractors and Tenant writes a check for any overages?
 Are the overages paid back over the lease term with the rent and if so, is an interest rate used?
 There are a lot of ways to structure this section and it’s easier to figure out the logistics before the lease is signed rather than after.

 Maintenance– Who pays for HVAC repairs?
 Replacement?
 Broken glass?
 Plumbing issues?
 If the Landlord, is the cost passed back to the tenant with the operating expenses?
-Over the course of a 5 or 10 year lease there is potential for lots of items to need maintenance, and you need to be clear on who is handling what.
+Over the course of a 5- or 10-year lease there is potential for lots of items to need maintenance, and you need to be clear on who is handling what.

 Renewal Option– Does Tenant have one?
 If so, how far in advance does Tenant need to give notice?
 Is the renewal rate specified?
-When we represent Tenants we always push for renewal options as it gives Tenants control over their space for a longer time.
+When we represent Tenants, we always push for renewal options as it gives Tenants control over their space for a longer time.

 Right of First Option/Refusal– This comes into play either when other space in the building becomes available or if the building is listed for sale.
 This clause gives the Tenant the first right to lease the newly vacant space or purchase the property.
 It can be important if the Tenant anticipates growing or has a desire to own their real estate.
 This can be written in different ways, though, so it’s important to understand how it works.
-Sometimes Landlords have to notify Tenants before listing the space or building and after Tenant passes, the Landlord is free to market it.
-Other times Landlords have to present any valid offers to their Tenant and give them a chance to meet it before they can proceed with the offer.
+Sometimes Landlords must notify Tenants before listing the space or building and after Tenant passes, the Landlord is free to market it.
+Other times Landlords must present any valid offers to their Tenant and give them a chance to meet it before they can proceed with the offer.
 If this is part of your lease, make sure you understand how it works.

 Termination Option– Is the Tenant able to get out of their lease before it expires and if so, what is the penalty?
-When we represent Landlords we do not like to give termination options, but sometimes they’re necessary.
-Tenants should realize that this option decreases the security of their lease and makes it significantly less attractive for the Landlord, and should be willing to pay a fee- often a steep fee- in exchange for this option.
+When we represent Landlords, we do not like to give termination options, but sometimes they’re necessary.
+Tenants should realize that this option decreases the security of their lease and makes it significantly less attractive for the Landlord and should be willing to pay a fee- often a steep fee- in exchange for this option.

 Guarantee– Oftentimes leases will require a personal guarantee, especially if the Tenant does not have national credit or if the building is new construction.
 Tenants should be prepared to provide their financials and should not be surprised if Landlords ask for a guarantee.

-Of course, there are many more parts of a lease but these are some of the most important.
+Of course, there are many more parts of a lease, but these are some of the most important.
 A lease has legal implications, so it is important that you have your lease reviewed by your attorney, as well as your insurance agent to understand any insurance requirements.

 Over the past few years our team has represented both landlords and tenants on over 500,000 SF of office, retail, and industrial leasing.
 Who do you know that has space to lease or will be looking for space to lease?